-Prior to Murphy taking the stage, the Grateful Dead and Bob Dylan were heard playing, which led some to think this was a sure sign of the topic of cannabis in his speech.
+Prior to Murphy taking the stage at his inaugariation, the Grateful Dead and Bob Dylan were heard playing, which led some to think this was a sure sign of the topic of NJ cannabis law in his speech.

 After eight years of Chris Christie serving as governor and leaving office with an extremely low voter approval rate, the state is by and large ready to move on to a new administration.
 Murphy won by a large percentage over his opponent, partly due to his campaigning on the fact he would legalize marijuana in New Jersey.

 As expected, when discussing criminal justice reform, Murphy stated that legalizing cannabis is a major part of his plan for change.
 Anticipation was high that Murphy would demand the legislature immediately get to work and present a bill to legalize cannabis.
 However, while he did make many demands to the legislature, Murphy did not demand that they immediately get to work on presenting a bill for legalization and ending prohibition in New Jersey.